-Reserves are part of good management that allows for funds to be either spent judiciously over time or to ensure service levels are maintained and not immediately impacted by potential downturns in the economy.
-Reserves provide a measure of financial flexibility to react to budget shortfalls or to financial impacts of significant unexpected issues in a timely manner.
+Reserves are part of good management that allows for funds to be either spent judiciously over time or to ensure service levels are maintained and not immediately impacted by downturns in the economy, adverse weather events, and other factors outside of The City's control.
+Reserves provide The City with the financial flexibility to react in a timely manner to the financial impacts of budget shortfalls and significant unexpected issues.
 A properly balanced approach to the planning and use of reserves is considered good financial management and is a key component of The City of Calgary's strong credit rating.
 For the majority of reserves, expenditures from and contributions to reserve funds are included in the Budget and Budget Adjustments approved by Council.